 Slat width should be considered together with the TV size.
 A large screen can usually handle slightly wider slats and a stronger rhythm, while a smaller TV often looks calmer with slimmer slats and lower contrast.

-As a practical starting point, slats around 1 1/4-1 3/4 inches wide with 3/8-3/4 inch gaps work well in many living rooms.
+As a practical starting point, slats around 48 mm wide with 18 mm gaps work well in many living rooms.
+Slat width is usually in the 20-50 mm range and the gap in the 10-30 mm range.
 Narrower gaps feel more furniture-like and settled.
 Wider gaps make the wall lighter, but they can draw more attention to the backdrop when the TV is off.
+To understand how this affects the look, read more about typical spacing between slats.

 Use the slat wall calculator early.
 Enter the wall width, slat width, and preferred gap, then adjust until the rhythm ends neatly at the side wall, trim, or opening.
 If the last slat becomes awkwardly narrow, a small spacing adjustment is often better than forcing the layout.